-BLM has an established Audit Committee which is appointed by Council and chaired by Ms N Maseko to ensure that the Municipality complies with Section 166 of the Municipal Finance Management Act No. 56 of 2003 by having an Audit Committee as an independent advisory body must advise the municipal council, the political office bearers, the accounting officer and the management staff of the municipality on matters relating to:-
+Internal Audit operates and reports functionally to an Audit Committee established in terms of Section of the Municipal Finance Management Act, No.56 of 2003 (MFMA).
+The Committee is established to advice municipal council, the political office-bearers, the accounting officer and the management staff of the municipality on various matters including internal financial control and internal audit.